ghiscoding/slickgrid-universal/frameworks/slickgrid-vue/docs/backend-services/GraphQL.md

   // Before executing the query, what action to perform?
 For example, start a spinner preProcess?: () => void;

   // On Processing, we get the query back from the service, and we need to provide a Promise.
-For example: this.http.get(myGraphqlUrl)
+For example: http.get(myGraphqlUrl)
   process: (query: string) => Promise<any>;

   // After executing the query, what action to perform?
 For example, stop the spinner